marcoshsq/MetaDatabaseEngineer/README.md

 This is a curated list of free courses from reputable universities like MIT, Stanford, and Johns Hopkins University that satisfy the same requirements as an undergraduate curriculum for Data Science, minus general education.

-The main guides I've followed to create this curriculum can be found in the ``References`` section, at the end of this ``README`` page.
+To build this curriculum I've consulted different sources which can be found in the ``References`` section at the end of this ``README`` page.

 work in progress...